jjvanzon/Circular-Language-Spec/broader-view/semantic-modeling/artificial-intelligence-natural-language-neural-networks-object-algebra.md

 Encircle algebraic approach,
 2008-07

 If you can’t automatically make assumptions about the execution order of sub-commands, can you define a precedence of parameter passing, based on likeliness, like in algebra?
 Can you then affect the execution order with something like parenthesis, like in algebra?
 I WAS going for something about connections between objects and commands, that can be algebraically approached, and solved like an equation, so maybe there is a key there.
-Perhaps such algebraic approach would help in concurrency resolution as well.
+Perhaps such algebraic approach might help in concurrency resolution as well.

 You might make a default assumption about a dependant reading command wanting the clean, unaltered value, but maybe not.